connornishijima/Pixie/README.md

 - ESP32

 *Currently untested are STM/Cortex or SAMD platforms such as the Teensy 3+ and Arduino MKR.*

+Is it marked "Failing"? **No worries!** If you install Pixie using the Arduino Library Manager, you'll be getting the latest stable release. *This GitHub repo is under frequent changes, and some of these changes may be breaking at times.*

 ----------
 # Contributing